Outdated browser

 Furthermore, Nicole Stolk is responsible for internal operations, including HR, ICT, Finance, Audit, second line risk management, Procurement and Communications.

 Nicole Stolk holds several secondary positions.
-She is a member of the Supervisory Board of the Weerwolf foundation (housing for people with acquired brain injury, 2018), board member of the VUmc Cancer Center Amsterdam Foundation (2018), Chair of the Advisory Council of the Judicial Information Service (JustID) of the Ministry of Justice and Security (2022) and member of the Advisory Board of the Court of Law The Hague.
+She is a member of the Supervisory Board of the Weerwolf foundation (housing for people with acquired brain injury, 2018), board member of the VUmc Cancer Center Amsterdam Foundation (2018), Chair of the Advisory Council of the Judicial Information Service (JustID) of the Ministry of Justice and Security (2022), member of the Advisory Board of the Court of Law The Hague and member of the Advisory Committee of The National Growth Fund (2023).

 Prior to joining the Governing Board, Nicole Stolk was Secretary-Director at DNB (2016-2018).
 Before that time, she was the Deputy Secretary General at the Ministry of Security and Justice (2012-2016).
 Between 2003 and 2012, Nicole Stolk worked at the Ministry of the Interior and Kingdom Relations as director HR, Information Technology, Strategy and Governance.
 She was a consultant on strategy and organizational issues at Deloitte and Touche from 2000-2003.
 Nicole Stolk started her career as a spokesperson at the Ministry of Health and Culture (now Health, Welfare and Sports), and held various policy positions (1991-2000).